Grand Staircase Loop

 - There are a few very small sections of private land but they are well marked along the Cottonwood Rd section of the route.

 - There is also a small motel available on route in the town of Big Water, UT.

-- Water is available in a few sections of the route and shouldn’t pose a problem, as long as the proper planning is undertaken.
+- Water is available in a few sections of the route and shouldn’t pose a problem in the cooler months, as long as the proper planning is undertaken.

 - Be sure to carry enough water on the bike to accommodate the occasional dried up desert stream.

 - Depending on the water level in Last Chance Creek, there may be little or no water for up to 100 miles between Grosvenor Arch and Lake Powell.
 For this section, you should be prepared and carry all that you will need.

 - There is a well and a reservoir near Grosvenors Arch; seasonal water flows in Last Chance Canyon; Lake Powell is 3 miles off route and there is tap water available at the National Monument visitors center in Big Water, UT.

 - Cottonwood Canyon Creek usually flows year round but it is best to ask about the current water conditions before leaving the visitors center in Cannonville or the town of Big Water.